alimoqimi97/Backend/README.md

 # Backend
-The backend of a website that uses a instagram bot (ghost) for working on instagram .
+The backend of a website that uses an instagram bot (ghost) for working on instagram .